monkphin/nlaw/README.md

 16. As a Club Owner, I want visitors to know how to find us and what transport options there are, so that visitors can visit our club with minimal effort.
 17. As a Club Owner, I want visitors to know the benefits of the tabletop gaming hobby and community, so that they know that there's more to the club than just playing games and how the hobby can help benefit them personally too.
 18. As a Club Owner, I want visitors to know the club's history, so that they’re aware we are welcoming to folk who have ASD diagnosis and can help cater to their needs and requirements.
+19. As a Club Owner, I want to signpost the location of any social channels we may have, so that visitors are aware of where else we can be interacted with online.

 # Design